dotnet/docs/docs/standard/serialization/system-text-json/overview.md

 ## Thread safety

 The `System.Text.Json` serializer was designed with thread safety in mind.
 Practically, this means that once locked, <xref:System.Text.Json.JsonSerializerOptions> instances can be safely shared across multiple threads.
+However, <xref:System.Text.Json.JsonDocument> is not thread safe as of .NET 7.

 ## Additional resources